You will be astonished when you learn about the importance given by the Ottoman Empire to the vaccination policy in the 17th century!!!

 Lady Montagu shared all the details of these practices to England in a detailed report.

 In the mentioned letter , she states that ” something called smallpox vaccine ” was administered against smallpox in Istanbul and that the people who were administered did not suffer from this deadly disease.

-This letter takes its place as the first and oldest official document on vaccination in the history !!!
+Letters written by Lady Montagu, took their place as the first and oldest official document on vaccination in the history !!!

 Convincing England for Smallpox Vaccine:

 Here is an excerpt from Lady Montagu’s letter to her country: